Ridhima meets a Career Counselor and asks which is better CAT or GMAT? Let us read their conversation and get some insights from it.

 CAT is like an arrow from a bow, once shot it cannot be recalled.
 Similarly, on the dot, only one attempt in a given academic year is allowed for the CAT.
 Whatever may be the situation, either you give the exam or wait for the next year!

 However, in the case of GMAT, there is no limit on the number of times that you can take the test.
 In an academic year, one can take the GMAT five times, with a one-month interval.
-These reiterative attempts to help you to improve your score and are used by many candidates.
+Many candidates use these reiterative attempts which help one to improve his score.
 However, it has its own shortcomings too.
 So, in the situation of crisis, you can shift your GMAT date to the time best suitable for you.
 GMAT also allows you to reschedule the dates online until a week before the exam date.

 iii) The score validity